kindredgroup/oracle-imagecopy-backup/README.md

 * Oracle ZFS Storage Appliance
 * Others... it is easy to extend for other systems :)

+When running on Amazon Web Services (AWS) cloud platform, I recommend using [Netapp Cloud Storage Solutions](https://aws.amazon.com/testdrive/netapp/) to provide the backup storage, since currently Amazon Elastic File System (EFS) does not implement the features required for this system to work.

 ## Setting up backup

 ### Prepare OS